This review was rehauled for 2023 with the whispers of the internet saying once again “Silksong.” Will this be the year?

 Is It Worth It?

 One additional comparison I want to make: this game’s environment feels holistic in the way another indie platformer does: the Ori series.
 Of course, Ori is in a forest, and Hollow Knight is deep in the chambers of a bug world.
 They are independent of each other, so it’s not like one is imitating the other.
-It’s not a bad reference for approaching a subset of large-scale platformers.
+I just mention it in case you are looking for a similar title.